 Both the trail and the railroad are named for the creek that runs alongside; you'll follow the waterway for the trail's first 8 miles beginning in Coraopolis.
 Views will primarily be of leafy green neighborhoods sprinkled with wildflowers.
 A highlight of the trip includes the Enlow Tunnel in Findlay Township, which stretches 500 feet.
 Just south of the tunnel, the Airport Connector segment branches off from the main trail, using limited-access roads to reach Pittsburgh International Airport.

 On the outskirts of McDonald, the impressive McDonald Trestle spans more than 900 feet.
 Here the Montour Trail connects directly to the Panhandle Trail, which travels east to Collier Township and west to Weirton, West Virginia.

 Between McDonald and the small community of Southview, the trail offers beautiful rural landscapes.
 One of the newest segments of the trail splits off from the main route near Southview and heads southwest to Mount Pleasant Township.
 Known as the Westland Branch, the entire length of the trail parallels an active railroad line.

-At the eastern end of the trail, you'll find the paved Arrowhead Trail in Peters Township.
-This section opened in 1985 and is now part of the Montour Trail.
-The township planted 500 trees along the 4-mile route, which passes among a wooded corridor in suburbia, linking neighborhoods with parks.
+In Peters Township, you'll find a paved section of the Montour Trail, known locally as the Arrowhead Trail.
+The township planted 500 trees along the 4-mile route, which opened in 1985.
+The trail passes among a wooded corridor in suburbia, linking neighborhoods with parks.

 Trailhead parking is available at either end of the trail (along Montour Coketown at the northern end of the trail and off N. State Street at the trail's southern end), as well as many points in-between.
 Check the TrailLink map for parking areas and directions.